 - Use a mail-order pharmacy to get your medication.
 Using a mail-order pharmacy might help lower your cost for Saxenda.
 Plus, you could get your medication without leaving home.
 Some Medicare plans may help cover the cost of mail-order drugs.
 You may also be able to get a 90-day supply of the drug through mail order.
 If you don’t have health insurance, talk with your doctor or pharmacist.
 They may be able to suggest online pharmacy options that could work for you.

-If you need help covering the cost of Saxenda or understanding your insurance, check out these websites:
+If you need help covering the cost of Saxenda or understanding your insurance, check out these resources:

 On these sites, you can find insurance information, details on drug assistance programs, and links to savings cards and other services.